jameskemper/wreckem_model/README.md

 Please note, KenPom efficiency scores are proprietary and require a subscription to access.

 ## ELO Ranking System
-For more information on the ELO ranking system which forms the basis of our model, visit [Wikipedia](https://en.wikipedia.org/wiki/Elo_rating_system).
+Click [here](https://en.wikipedia.org/wiki/Elo_rating_system) or [here](https://link.springer.com/article/10.1007/s11257-016-9185-7) for more information on the ELO ranking system and adaptive maodels, which forms the basis of our model.

 ## Acknowledgments
 Special thanks to the faculty and staff of Texas Tech University for their support and inspiration in developing the WRECK_EM model.
 This model is a tribute to the spirit and dedication of the Red Raider community.